zer2/fantasy-basketball-optimizer/about/turnovers.md

 ### 2B.
 Relying on a consistent advantage

 One might note that the math in the last section was predicated on neither drafter having an advantage in any category coming into the week.
 That assumption is arguably problematic, because in many contexts, drafters need to have some advantage to have any shot at winning.
 For example, say a league has no playoffs at all, and the top team after the regular season wins.
 Presumably the top drafter will have to come into each matchup with an advantage because they chose better players.
-This argument applies to both Most Categories and Each Category.

 The most reliable way for a drafter to obtain a consistent advantage is by choosing players who get more playing time than expected.
 This gives them some advantage in all of the counting statistics.